Best Clinic for Pulmonary Embolism Treatment

 - Pulmonary Angiography, which shows X-ray pictures of the blood vessels in your lungs.

-- Duplex ultrasound, which allows your physician to measure the speed of blood flow and to see the structure of your leg veins.
+- A duplex ultrasound, which allows your physician to measure the speed of blood flow and to see the structure of your leg veins.

 - Venography, which shows x-ray pictures of your leg veins